Founded in 1981To improve lives and seek cures for those affected by ichthyosis and related skin types.

 Retinoids work in several different ways by different mechanisms.
 These compounds are required for normal growth and development of many cells and tissues.
 Retinoids enhance the process of cell differentiation (the process by which cells grow and develop), so that for cells, which are not growing normally, the addition of retinoids can push their development towards normal.
 In many of the scaly skin conditions, such as ichthyosis, additional retinoid can help the skin cells grow more normally.

 Several retinoids are used as drugs either topically (rub on) or systemically (delivered to the whole body, as in a pill).
 Retinoic acid (tretinoin, Retin A, Renova), is used as a topical treatment for acne and may help other skin conditions such as sun induced skin damage, and thick or scaly conditions such as ichthyosis.
 Tazarotene is a different retinoid compound that is used topically for similar problems and has shown benefit when used to treat ectropion (pulling down of the eyelids).
-Isotretinoin (Accutane) is an oral medication used for a type of severe acne and may also help scaly skin conditions.
+Isotretinoin (known as Accutane before 2009) is an oral medication used for a type of severe acne and may also help scaly skin conditions.
 Acitretin (Soriatane) is used for psoriasis, ichthyosis, and other skin disorders.